GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 ## Lab Description
-In this lab we will deploy the pre define xap demo application <br /> and then build and deploy BillBuddy application as DATA POD. <br />
+In this lab we will deploy the pre define xap demo application <br /> and then test vertical scaling. <br />

 ## Prerequisites
 Before beginning to work with the data grid and xap,